-Viewers are familiar with the Pixar logo, as it appears at the beginning of every animated film released by this company.
-The designers approached the name of the animation studio creatively to intrigue and evoke anticipation of something incredible.
+Viewers are familiar with the Pixar logo, which appears at the beginning of every Pixar film.
+The designers approached the animation studio’s name creatively to intrigue and evoke anticipation of something incredible.

 Meaning and History

-Until 1986, Pixar Animation Studios was known as The Graphics Group and belonged to George Walton Lucas Jr. Then, Steven Paul “Steve” Jobs bought it at a price six times lower than the stated one.
-The new owner appointed Alvy Ray Smith III, who gave the company the name Pixar, as the head of the company.
+Until 1986, Pixar Animation Studios was known as The Graphics Group and was owned by George Walton Lucas Jr. Then, Steven Paul “Steve” Jobs bought it at a price six times lower than the stated one.
+The new owner appointed Alvy Ray Smith III, who later gave the company the name Pixar, as the company’s head.
 Only after this did it receive its first logo, which was used for eight years and became the basis for the current brand name.

 What is Pixar?

-Pixar is an American animation studio that creates animated films with computer graphics.
+Pixar is an American animation studio that creates computer-animated films.
 It emerged in 1986 and is located in Emeryville, California.

 1979 – 1986

 The first was a border strip of uneven width: narrow at the top and bottom and thickened at the sides.
-Next was a free white space, repeating the contours of the edge line.
-Behind it was another oval-wide, divided in the middle into two parts.
+Next was a free white space that repeated the contours of the edge line.
+Behind it was another oval, wide, divided in two.
 They were colored similarly to the phrase and matched in color.
-In the center was an inverted letter “C,” which faced downwards.
+In the center was an inverted letter “C” that faced downward.
 Under the logo was the modest inscription “THE ART OF VISUAL COMMUNICATION,” styled the same as the top line.
 Both inscriptions were set in avant-garde gothic font.

 1986 – 1994

-The debut emblem was executed in the form of a square with wide edges and a round hole in the middle.
+The debut emblem was a square with wide edges and a round hole in the middle.
 It was called Beveled Square with a Dent.
-Simultaneously, the BSD acronym was associated with Berkeley Software Distribution and UNIX family operating systems.
+Simultaneously, the BSD acronym was associated with Berkeley Software Distribution and the UNIX family of operating systems.

-The image was based on Pixar’s graphic computer developments.
+The image was based on Pixar’s computer graphics development.
 John Lasseter created the inscription under the geometric figure.
-To modernize the Stevens Titling font, he used an unusual tool – a stone-cutting machine.
+To modernize the Stevens Titling font, he used an unusual tool, a stone-cutting machine.

 1994 – today